Kurri Kurri aluminium smelter: Closure, demolition and remediation

 Norsk Hydro announced the smelter's closure on 5 June 2012, citing weak aluminium prices, a strong Australian dollar and an uncertain economic outlook for the closure.
 It stopped producing primary metal in September 2012 and casting house products in October 2012.
 The smelter's permanent closure occurred in May 2014.
 Following the closure, the smelter was engaged in an array of environmental impact assessments aimed at facilitating the remediation of contaminated land.
 Managing director of Norsk Hydro, Richard Brown, estimates that the cost of demolition and remediation of the site will be more than $100 million in addition to future environmental costs.

 Site remediation work commenced in 2016 with an estimated 2020 completion date.
 Stage 1 of demolition of the Aluminium Smelter was undertaken by CMA contracting and began in May 2017.
 The demolition included removal of all three potlines, asbestos waste elimination and recycling of waste materials.
 Stage 2 of demolition was approved in May 2018 and involves the demolition of infrastructure below ground.
-The smelter’s distinctive stacks were demolished in May 2019.
+The smelter's distinctive stacks were demolished in May 2019.
 An action camera positioned close to the smelter to capture the falling smokestacks was flung 40 metres due to the impact of the stacks hitting the ground.

 In August 2018 Hydro announced sale of the smelter to Flow Systems, a private water and power company which supplies water to nearby suburbs.
-The deal was part of Hydro’s $150 million ‘Regrowth Kurri Kurri Project’.
+The deal was part of Hydro's $150 million ‘Regrowth Kurri Kurri Project’.
 However, the sale was revoked when Flow Systems went into voluntary administration a few months after buying the Kurri Smelter.

 The 2000 hectare site is being designated for 65% conservation purposes, 10% residential and employment purposes and 15% for rural land.
 In 2020 the smelter site was sold to Stevens Group and McCloy Group as a combined property and residential land development business entity.
 The partnership is planning on developing the site into a new suburb called Loxford Waters with 2000 new homes with added industrial estates and a business park.
 These increases in housing will be met with environmental buffer zones.
-Use of the site is seen as important for economic recovery for Kurri Kurri following the smelter’s closure.
+Use of the site is seen as important for economic recovery for Kurri Kurri following the smelter's closure.
 Plans are also to use the existing power infrastructure from the smelter to establish power generation through solar power or a gas peaking plant for the industrial estate.

 The smelter's closure resulted in over 600 direct employees losing their job.
-In May 2021, it was announced that the smelter site would be redeveloped as the Kurri Kurri Power Station.
+In May 2021, it was announced that the smelter site would be redeveloped as the 660 MW Kurri Kurri gas Power Station, which started testing in March 2025.